Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Clan?"

 "None.
-But I own a lot of land in the three valleys...including that farm."
+But I own a lot of land in the three valleys... including that farm."
 Yeego indicated it with a tilt of his head.

 "Why are you here?"